-Positive psychology coaching looks a lot like other forms of coaching: sessions begin with an agenda, they include brainstorming and questions, and they end by establishing accountability.
-In addition, positive psychology coaches use scientific insights and empirically validated interventions to inform their practice.
-For anyone to be considered a positive psychology coach, they need to have two distinct but related skill sets: one in coaching competencies and another in positive psychology interventions and science.
+Positive psychology coaching looks like other forms of coaching in standard coaching skills.
+In addition, positive psychology coaches use scientific insights and empirically validated assessments to inform their practice.
+Therefore, any positive psychology coach needs to have two distinct but related skill sets: one in coaching competencies and another in positive psychology science.
 Finally, responsible coaches emphasize ethical practice, and our training offers opportunities to discuss ethical codes and common coaching dilemmas.
-Earning a Positive Acorn certification requires successful completion of our program, which includes courses, practice and feedback, and the study of ethics.
+Earning a Positive Acorn certification as a Positive Psychology Coach requires successful completion of one of two tracks: